lsd-ucsc/ChoRus/chorus_book/src/guide-projector.md

 ## Creating a Projector

 To create a `Projector`, you need to provide the set of locations it can work with, the target location, and the transport.
+You should use the `projector!` macro instead of directly instantiating a Projector.

 ```rust
 # extern crate chorus_lib;